Your Frequently Asked Questions

 That’s why I think now is the perfect moment to address any questions you might have.

 Below, you can find some of the frequent questions new subscribers have asked me over the years and my answers.
 Remember, if you want to know something that is not answered in these resources, you can always contact me at email@example.com.

 Question: Do I have to open an options account?

-My Answer: Yes, but its easy, as you’ll see with my report, Unlocking Your Account.
+My Answer: Yes, but it’s easy, as you’ll see with my Quick Start Guide.
 You will usually have your account set up in as little as one business day.
-And it typically doesnt take any longer than a few days.
+And it typically doesn’t take any longer than a few days.
 For those of you who already have a brokerage account and just need to request permission, you may hear back from your broker in as little as one day.

-For more information, please read my report, Unlocking Your Account, here.
+For more information, please read my my Quick Start Guide here.